 We Are Aliens

 Earth.
 It’s now a small world.
-The human race is connected better and faster than ever before but what about elsewhere?
+The human race is connected better and faster than ever before, but what about elsewhere?
 Could we one day be part of a galactic community sharing our knowledge and ideas?
 Or is Earth the only planet with life?
-We Are Aliens! is a new 360° digital planetarium show narrated by Rupert Grint (from Harry Potter films) that takes you on an epic ride in the hunt for the evidence of alien life.
+We Are Aliens! is narrated by Rupert Grint (from the Harry Potter films) that takes you on an epic ride in the hunt for the evidence of alien life.

 We Are Astronomers